kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 This will stop too many pods crowding a node, when a new node is spun up and node is not yet reporting volume limits.

 But this alone is not enough to fix the underlying problem.
-Cluster-autoscaler must be fixed so as it is aware of attach limits of a node via CSINode object.
+Cluster-autoscaler must be fixed so that it is aware of attach limits of a node via CSINode object.

-We also need to ensure that `StorageInfos` interface that is shared between CAS and scheduler is extended for `CSINode` objects, so as CAS can run scheduler plugins with templated `CSINode` objects.
+We also need to ensure that `StorageInfos` interface that is shared between CAS and scheduler is extended for `CSINode` objects, so that CAS can run scheduler plugins with templated `CSINode` objects.

-### Handling Node Readliness
+### Handling Node Readiness

-We propose to handle node readiness in similar way it was handled for DRA in - https://github.com/kubernetes/autoscaler/pull/8109 .
+We propose to handle node readiness in a similar way to how it was handled for DRA in - https://github.com/kubernetes/autoscaler/pull/8109 .
 The basic idea is, we compare using `TemplateNodeInfo`, what would be the expected CSI drivers available on the node and if node doesn't yet have those drivers installed, we consider node as not-ready.

+Currently handling of `TemplateNodeInfo` has an issue that reduces its usefulness when cloudprovider has not implemented changes necessary for DRA or CSI, even when nodegroup already has one or more nodes available in it, because current implementation always defers to templated `NodeInfo` returned by the cloudprovider.
+While not blocking for this KEP, we will try and address this issue when implementing the necessary changes for CSI.

 Alternatives: